GiaWJ/gia-lab2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Homemade Vanilla Pudding

+Ingredients:
+- 2 ½ cups (600ml) milk (whole or 2%)
+- ½ cup (100g) granulated sugar
+- ¼ cup (30g) cornstarch
+- ¼ tsp salt
+- 2 large egg yolks
+- 2 tbsp (30g) unsalted butter
+- 2 tsp vanilla extract

+Instructions:
+1. Mix dry ingredients: In a medium saucepan, whisk together sugar, cornstarch, and salt.
+2. Add milk: Gradually whisk in the milk until smooth.
+3. Add egg yolks: In a small bowl, lightly beat the egg yolks.
+Slowly add a few spoonfuls of the milk mixture to the yolks (to temper them), then pour the yolk mixture into the pan.
+4. Cook: Heat over medium heat, stirring constantly, until the mixture thickens and begins to bubble — about 7–10 minutes.
+5. Finish: Remove from heat.
+Stir in butter and vanilla until smooth.
+6. Chill: Pour into small bowls or cups.
+Cover with plastic wrap (press it directly onto the surface to prevent skin from forming).
+Chill for at least 1–2 hours.
+7. Serve: Top with fresh fruit, whipped cream, or crushed cookies if desired.